nsaranga/cricketstats/README.md

 For cmd:
 commands:
 for getcricketstat.py:
-Working example is confusing with search1.getstat and getstat.search (If I wanted to apply it for my own set of queries) Options for getstats method should be well defined (Dates? event? venue?)
 Let us know all the possibilities we can expect within result method for plotting (ie. loc?)

 for getstats.py
 arguments via a dict?
-fromtime? = fromdate would be better dicts should be defined in a separate file eachball will read better as this(?)ball (same for eachwicket and others) match - case in multiple if test for the same variable
+dicts should be defined in a separate file eachball will read better as this(?)ball (same for eachwicket and others) match - case in multiple if test for the same variable